São Paulo · Operators

 The Brazilian group has decades of operating history.
 The plant inventory is real.
 The Latin American customer base is wide.
 The first US RFP comes back with a procurement officer who does not score against the Brazilian, Argentine, Chilean, or Mexican track record.
 The deal stalls in due diligence.
 The next RFP behaves the same way.
 The pattern is structural, not a series of coincidences.

 The instinct in São Paulo is to attribute the friction to US protectionism, to currency hedging questions, or to the absence of a US sales head.
 The actual gap is upstream of all three.
-The US-facing site, the deck, the principal LinkedIn, and the proposal template all read in the Portuguese register translated into English.
+The US-facing site, the deck, the owner/CEO LinkedIn, and the proposal template all evaluate in the Portuguese register translated into English.
 The conviction is hedged.
 The category claim is missing.
 The peer set is Brazilian and Latin American.
-The US enterprise procurement officer reads the materials in twenty seconds and does not place the firm against US comparables.
+The US enterprise procurement officer judges the materials in twenty seconds and does not place GMA against US comparables.

-American buyers filter on category, US past-performance, and US risk architecture before they read the operating history.
+American buyers filter on category, US past-performance, and US risk answers before they evaluate the operating history.
 Brazilian commercial culture filters on relationship depth, scale, and longevity.
 Both are sound.
 They do not translate.
-The work is to rebuild the US-facing commercial architecture so the Brazilian operating history sits behind a US claim the procurement reader can score directly.
+The work is to rebuild the US website, proof, offer, and follow-up so the Brazilian operating history sits behind a US claim the procurement buyer can score directly.

 The Brazilian fintech vanguard has crossed.
 The operator pattern for Brazilian industrials and agri-food entering US enterprise procurement is structurally less mature, and the rebuild work is heaviest there.
 House view on São Paulo operator entry into the US